COVID-19 LIBRARY REOPENING SAFETY PLAN

 A. PREPARATION – SET UP

-- Finalize the number of patrons allowed in each building at any one time: 20 at the Halperin building (6 in the Children’s Discovery Center, 4 in the computer area, 10 in stacks), and 10 at the West Harrison Branch (1 in the computer area, 4 in stacks on the first floor, 5 in the Children’s room).
+- Finalize the number of patrons allowed in each building at any one time: 25at the Halperin building, and 15 at the West Harrison Branch.

 - Prepare and post entrance/exit signage/directions (with 6 feet markers).